scoulomb/myDNS/2-advanced-bind/4-bind-delegation/dns-delegation.md

         - `nslookup -type=ns .
 8.8.8.8` -> `m.root-servers.net.`.
         - `nslookup -type=A  m.root-servers.net.
 8.8.8.8` -> `202.12.27.33`.
     2. `nslookup -type=ns net 202.12.27.33` ->  `a.gtld-servers.net.` (note it is not a delegation here for `g.gtld-servers`)
-    3. nameserver `a.gtld-servers.net` has the same domain as the domain being queries but we have a glue `dig +norecurse a.gtld-servers.net @202.12.27.33` -> `192.5.6.30` (I can not get it with nslookup)
+    3. nameserver `a.gtld-servers.net` has the same domain as the domain being queried but we have a glue `dig +norecurse a.gtld-servers.net @202.12.27.33` -> `192.5.6.30` (I can not get it with nslookup)

-      Here it is particular case where we the glue is on the root server itself (as root server and `a.gtld-servers` are in `.net`).
+      Here it is particular case where we the glue is on the root server itself (as root server and `a.gtld-servers.net` in same domain being queried `.net`) with an indirection (unlike site).
       This why in `dig` everything is returned in one shot.
+      Here unlike site, we would not deadlock at `com` (orginal tld in query) but at `net` level.OK

 To be compared with [real own DNS resolution example](../5-real-own-dns-application/1-real-own-dns-resolution-example.md).